santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 *3-rd level evocation*

 **Casting Time:**   :: 1 action
-**Range:**          :: 30ft.
+**Range:**          :: 5ft.
-**Components:**     :: V, S, M (1 pound of spores dust, which is consumed) **Duration:**       :: instant
+**Components:**     :: V, S, M (1 pound of spores dust, which is consumed) **Duration:**       :: 1 minute

-You throw a bag of spores to a creature in range of the spell from you, make a range or melee spell attack (your choosing).
+You throw a bag of spores to a creature in range of the spell.
 You try to manifest a medium size mushroom inside the creature's body, pulsating and devouring.

+Make a melee spell attack.
 On a hit the creature takes 3d12 magic necrotic damage.

-Either if it hits or misses the creature must make a Constitution saving throw against your spell save DC, on a fail it becomes stunned till the beginning of your next turn and gains one level of *Exhaustion*, to a maximum of 3 levels of *Exhaustion*.
+Either if it hits or misses the creature must make a Constitution saving throw against your spell save DC, on a fail it becomes stunned till the beginning of your next turn and gains one level of *Exhaustion*, up to a maximum of 3 levels of *Exhaustion*.

 <!--
 #### Hole of Roots